-In October of last year, 35 senior Rally members (and 12 leaders) arrived at Ngaruawahia CYC to enjoy 4 days of fun.
+In October of last year, 35 senior NZ Rally members (and 12 leaders) arrived at Ngaruawahia CYC to enjoy 4 days of fun for the Senior National Camp.
 The weather played ball and stayed fine for most of camp.

-Senior Nationals and Arura’s are times of catching up with old friends as well as making new ones.
+Senior Nationals and Arura camps are times of catching up with old friends as well as making new ones.
 So, with some already knowing each other from past times together, it didn’t take long for everyone to relax and feel they belonged.

 Greg Wallace was MC for camp and Jono Bay was our speaker.
 Greg kept us well occupied with activities and Jono took a theme of life being a journey/race & running it well.

-Day Two was our Great Race Day.
+Day Two – was our Great Race Day at Senior National Camp.
 Heather McIntosh planned an amazing array of activities.
 Each team chose 2 members to compete in each activity, so that everyone had to do something.
 Teams were judged, and points given for each activity.